 - Notes from your doctor, physical therapist, or other health care provider that describe your symptoms and illness.

 If you do not have all of these medical records, contact your doctor’s office and hospital and begin compiling the information.
-The more medical evidence that you have on your side, the better your odds of receiving SSDI benefits for prostate cancer.
+The more medical evidence that you have on your side, the better your odds of being approved for disability benefits for prostate cancer.

 If you have been diagnosed with prostate cancer and you believe that you may qualify for Social Security benefits, you should contact a disability advocate or lawyer in your area.
 A cancer diagnosis is a life-changing experience.
 You should focus on your health and allow a qualified lawyer help you with the Social Security application process.